Whitepages (company)

-Whitepages is a provider of online directory services, fraud screening, background checks and identity verification for consumers and businesses.
+Whitepages is an American provider of online directory services, fraud screening, background checks, identity verification, property data analysis, and data access via APIs for consumers and businesses.
 It has the largest database available of contact information on residents of the United States.

 Whitepages was founded in 1997 as a hobby for then-Stanford student Alex Algard.
 It was incorporated in 2000 and received $45 million in funding in 2005.
 Investors were later bought-out by Algard in 2013.
 From 2008 to 2013, Whitepages released several mobile apps, a re-design in 2009, the ability for consumers to control their contact information, and other features.
 From 2010 to 2016, the company shifted away from advertising revenue and began focusing more on selling business services and subscription products.

 History

 Founding

 The idea for Whitepages was conceived by Alex Algard, while studying at Stanford in 1996.
 Algard was searching for a friend's contact information, and the phone company gave him the wrong number.
 He thought of an online email directory as an easier way to find people.
 Algard bought the Whitepages.com domain for $900, which he says was all of his savings at the time.
 He continued operating the website as a hobby while working as an investment banker for Goldman Sachs.
 He expanded the database of contact information using data licensed from American Business Information (now a part of Infogroup).
 Eventually, Whitepages was producing more ad-revenue than Algard was earning at Goldman Sachs.
 In 1998, Algard left his job to focus on the website; he incorporated Whitepages in 2000.